 Neuroengineering research activities at the College of Medicine include neurorobotics, computational neuroscience, brain-computer interface and neural interface development, and extensive links with tissue engineering, and neuropharmaceutical groups.
 Particular strengths in the College of Medicine are neural interfaces and neurorobotics, and exploration of motor control and rehabilitation models of spinal cord injury, or brain trauma.

-Research focus on brain-computer interface (BCI) at Drexel University includes several brain-computer interface approaches.
-New probe designs for BCI are under development.
+The research focus on neuroprosthetics and brain-computer interface (BCI) at Drexel University includes several approaches.
+These include CNS interfaces in both the brain and the spinal cord, and periphery.
+New probe designs for BCI and neuroprosthetics are under development.
 Most BCI research uses animal models.
 Among the projects are BCI approaches to spinal cord injury, restoration of function, augmentation of function and basic neuroscience questions.

 This research focus is on robot augmentation of motor control, robotic rehabilitation training, and on BCI-driven robotics.
 A special emphasis is placed on the analysis of "modularity" in the motor system and understanding how this strategy can be used to simplify nervous system computation and control of movement, and thus how this might be exploited after injury for rehabilitation, neuroprosthetics and BCI designs.